-Similar to the Freakonomics book series, this podcast analyzes topics like productivity, medicine, success, and myriad other surprising subject matter.
+Similar to the Freakonomics book series, this podcast analyzes topics like productivity, medicine, success, and myriad other surprising subjects.
 Hosted by journalist Stephen Dubner, this talk show will keep you hooked with interviews from Nobel laureates, social scientists, and entrepreneurs.

 Allow neuroscientist and philosopher Sam Harris to talk you through your commute with conversations on cognitive science as it relates to current events.
 This podcast will give you a new perspective on topics like meditation, compassion, and societal tendencies.

-This curious podcast address the issues that often go unnoticed or undiscussed—topics like how the fortune cookie came to be and why those inflatable dancing balloons can be spotted in every car sales lot.
-While the topics seem to be of little importance, each insight will teach you more about the intentionality of everyday life and how this is telling of human behavior.
+This curious podcast addresses the issues that often go unnoticed or undiscussed—topics like how the fortune cookie came to be and why those inflatable dancing balloons can be spotted in every car sales lot.
+While the topics seem to be of little importance, each insight will teach you more about the intentionality of everyday life and how this is telling about human behavior.